 Local authorities pay high needs funding Element 3 (sometimes called Top-Up funding).
 For students attracting high needs funding, the college will need to agree a contract with the commissioning local authority.
 Natspec recommends the use of the national schools and colleges contract, agreed between NASS, Natspec, and local government organisations in 2013.
 Download the contract, including additional GDPR guidance, below.

-Negotiating fees and procurement systems
+Negotiating fees, procurement systems and LA commissioning

-Two reports prepared for Natspec by acl consulting are available to download below.
+Various reports prepared for Natspec by acl consulting are available to download below.

 The first report, on negotiating fees, makes some suggestions for good practice that Natspec member colleges might adopt when negotiating student placements with local authority commissioners.